 Young girls may develop adolescent bunions that they can thank their mothers for.
 Usually though, young girls can move the toe without undue pain.
 Make sure your daughter is wearing shoes with a wide toe area that don’t irritate the bunion.

 How do you know if your ball-of-foot pain is actually caused by a bunion?
-The appearance of the bunion on the large toe is usually quite distinctive, but this will also be accompanied by foot pain, tenderness as well as a red discoloration of the skin overlying the bone.
+According to a foot doctor, the appearance of the bunion on the large toe is usually quite distinctive, but this will also be accompanied by foot pain, tenderness as well as a red discoloration of the skin overlying the bone.
 It isn’t pretty.
 Sometimes there is a burning sensation or even numbness of the toes or foot.

 A podiatrist may want to take x-rays to help determine the degree of the deformity and assess whether surgery is indicated.